-Indicator 2.3.5 Records are kept on health and safety practices including accident rates and lost time to accidents.
+Indicator 2.3.4.Z Records are kept on accident rates and lost time to accidents.
+Documented evidence on preventative measures implemented.

-Incident and investigation records and copies of accident reports signed by the Social Security Office

-Discussions with workers and managers compared to accident register

-Assessment reports, health and safety meetings minutes
+Incident and investigation records and copies of accident reports signed by the Social Security Office; Discussions with workers and managers compared to accident register; Assessment reports, health and safety meetings minutes